-What should you do if you have plans to travel abroad?
-The first step is to find out the facts.
+If you have plans to travel abroad, then you should find out the facts.

 The bird flu is caused by the type A strain of the influenza virus.
 In the wild, influenza A is easily spread among birds, but they usually do not get sick from the virus.
 Domestic birds, like chickens, are more susceptible, though.
 Among poultry populations, a highly dangerous form of the flu can cause severe sickness and death within 48 hours.